 What is the School Sport Partnership?

-We are a not-for-profit organisation that develops sport and physical activity for young people and their families in the Durham City and Chester-le-Street areas.
-Our 69 partner educational establishments consist of 3 Infant schools, 3 Junior schools, 51 primary schools, 8 secondary schools, 2 special schools and 2 FE college.
+We are a partnership of schools hosted by Durham Sixth Form Centre who develop sport and physical activity for young people and their families in the Durham City and Chester-le-Street areas.
+Our 64 partner educational establishments consist of 2 Infant schools, 2 Junior schools, 49 primary schools, 7 secondary schools, 2 special schools and 2 FE college.
 In addition we work closely with Durham University on a number of programmes and projects.

 We believe that: